mattermost/docs/source/administration/mmctl-cli-tool.rst

    -h, --help   help for edit

-**Options Inherited from Parent Commands**
+**Options inherited from parent commands**

 .. code-block:: sh

-  --format string                the format of the command output [plain, json] (default "plain") --insecure-sha1-intermediate   allows to use insecure TLS protocols, such as SHA-1 --strict                       will only run commands if the mmctl version matches the server one
+   --format string               the format of the command output [plain, json] (default "plain") --insecure-sha1-intermediate  allows the use of insecure TLS protocols, such as SHA-1 --strict                      will only run commands if the mmctl version matches the server one

 mmctl config get
 ^^^^^^^^^^^^^^^^^